A Tribal Commission to Collaboratively Manage the Bears Ears National Monument

 Bears Ears Monument Sign

-How the Commision and the Inter-Tribal Coalition are Connected
+How the Commission and the Inter-Tribal Coalition are Connected

 The BEC consists of Tribal leaders from the five Tribal Nations that founded the Bears Ears Inter-Tribal Coalition (BEITC) in 2015—the Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe, Zuni Tribe, and Ute Indian Tribe.